Course Descriptions

 Parent, Child and State - LAWS 7135

-This course will examine the legal rights of parents and children in a constitutional framework, as well as the state's authority to define and regulate the parent-child relationship.
-This course will be offered every other year.
+Examines the legal rights of parents and children in a constitutional framework, as well as the state's authority to define and regulate the parent-child relationship.
+Addresses rights of parents and children to freedom of expression and religious exercise, termination of parental rights and adoption, paternity orientation and culture in defining the family.
+3 credits, letter graded.

 Partnership Taxation - LAWS 6167

 Examines the federal income taxation of partnerships and other pass-through entities, which represent most small businesses in the United States.
 Topics may include the allocation of operating income and deductions among owners, contributions and distributions of property, and acquisitions and dispositions of partnership interests by partners.
-Prerequisite: Income Taxation (LAWS 6007).
+Degree credit not granted for this course and ACCT 6430.
+Requires prereq of LAWS 6007.
+3 credits, letter graded.

 Patent Drafting & Prosecution - LAWS 7321